NJHale/chicken-scratch/nodejs-chicken-store/README.md

 ## Deployment on OpenShift

-OpenShift templates used:
-  `../infrastructure/web-app-ephemeral-mongo-template.yml`

-This template can be added to the project by running `oc create -f ../infrastructure/web-app-ephemeral-mongo-template.yml`
+This template can be added to a project by running `oc create -f ../infrastructure/web-app-ephemeral-mongo-template.yml` from the subdirectory of this microservice relative to the chicken-scratch project's root.

-Once the template has been instantiated via the OpenShift Web Console, running `oc start-build nodejs-chicken-store --from-repo=../nodejs-chicken-store --follow --wait` will stream the latest git subdirectory of the chicken store project as binary to an OpenShift build container.
+Once the template has been instantiated via the OpenShift Web Console, running `oc start-build nodejs-chicken-store --from-repo=../nodejs-chicken-store --follow --wait` will stream the current subdirectory of the latest git repo commit as binary to an OpenShift build container.

 From there, the build container will create an application image based